Exclusive: U.S. watchdog seeks record fine against Wells Fargo for abuses - sources

 The penalty would be the first issued by Mick Mulvaney, who U.S. President Donald Trump tapped in November to head the Consumer Financial Protection Bureau (CFPB).

-The fine would fulfill Trump’s vow to come down hard on the country’s third-largest lender, which has been grappling with a sales practices scandal since September 2016.
+The fine would fulfil Trump’s vow to come down hard on the country’s third-largest lender, which has been grappling with a sales practices scandal since September 2016.

 The CFPB and the U.S. Office of the Comptroller of the Currency (OCC), Wells Fargo’s day-to-day regulator, had been preparing to sanction the bank for receiving commissions on auto insurance policies it helped force on drivers, Reuters reported last month.